 What is cloud hosting?

 Our cloud hosting platform allows you (and your programs, via our API) to request and modify hardware resources as if they were software.
 Want more memory?
 Disk?
-Such physical resources can be adjusted on-demand without having to wait for a technician to power-down the server, open the server, install new RAM, and power-on.
+Such physical resources can be adjusted on-demand without having to wait for a technician to power-down the server, open the server, install new RAM, and power back on.
 With cloud computing, hardware becomes flexible, like software.
 Read More

 How do cloud servers differ from virtual private servers (VPS)?

-Traditional VPS providers slice up large dedicated servers to share them between customers.
-Typically, VPS providers use a container technology such as Virtuozzo to isolate multiple users on a single server from one another whilst running a single shared instance of the operating system.
-By contrast, our technology enables every user to run their own isolated copy of an operating system of their choice, providing a greater choice of operating systems, higher performance, deeper configurability, and stronger isolation and security guarantees.
+They are basically the same thing.
+Both slice up large dedicated servers to share them between customers.
+Our technology enables every user to run their own isolated copy of an operating system of their choice, providing a greater choice of operating systems, higher performance, deeper configurability, and stronger isolation and security guarantees.

 How does cloud hosting differ from a CDN (content delivery network)?